 The benefits of cycling do not end here.
 The overall risk of death is reduced by 20%, and the risk of death due to cardiovascular disease by as much as 24%.

 What about prostate cancer?
 This depends a lot on the time you spend in the saddle.
-According to a study by NHS (National Health Service UK), there was no association found between cycling and erectile dysfunction for people who cycled on average 4.2 days for 6.5 hours a week.
+According to a study by NHS (National Health Service UK), there was no association found between cycling and erectile dysfunction for people who cycled an average of 4.2 days for 6.5 hours a week.

-The interesting thing is that the odds ratio (OR) of 0.44 for prostate cancer increased for people that cycle 3.75 hours per week on average.
+The interesting thing is that the odds ratio (OR) of 0.44 for prostate cancer increased for people who cycle 3.75 hours per week on average.

 Another study states that the risk of prostate cancer increases with the number of hours in the saddle.